Seven days had passed since your escape from the terminal chamber.

 "How did you find me?" you asked.
 "How did you know where I'd be when I escaped the terminal chamber?"

 "I didn't," she replied.
 "Not exactly.
-But I've been tracking the energy signatures of the shards for cycles upon cycles.
+But I've been tracking the energy signatures of the shards for… a long time.
 When the terminal in Alkora activated after years of dormancy, I knew someone had triggered it.
 Someone the system recognized as worthy."
 Her gaze lingered on your face.
 "I took a chance.
 I'm glad I did."

 "It's beautiful," you whispered.